craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-013 "GROWTH-HEART"
 	Threat Level: WHITE
 	Entry Class: KNACK
-	Source: 'The Progenitor' ?;(possibly Tetrimoc or equal) Last Known Keeper: None, see Entry Description.
+	Source: 'The Progenitor' (TL-O uncontained unidentified)
+	Last Known Keeper: None, see Entry Description.

-	Entry Description: GME-013 is, at the time of record, an uncontained non-threat, located at ///REDACTED///, an area in the relative south-east of the Extraplane: Underdark, though the precise location is constantly changing.
+	Entry Description: GME-013 is, at the time of record, an uncontained non-threat, located at ///REDACTED///, an area in the relative south-east of the 'Underdark' extraplane, though the precise location is constantly changing.

 	GME-013 is a large glowing cyan-blue gemstone estimated to be roughly 36' in diameter, though its current location prevents acurrate measurement.
-GME-013 actively and consistently emits a field of organically attractive material, since identified as diffused Earth Essance, which aggresively encourages growth of local flora and provides the resources necessary to do so.
+GME-013 actively and consistently emits a field of organically attractive material, since identified as diffused Earth Essense, which aggresively encourages growth of local flora and provides the resources necessary to do so.

 	During the course of experimentation, GME-013 displayed signs of agression and intelligence by promoting the growth of flora nearby personnel investigating GME-013 in an attempt to entangle and trap them, which has reduced the number of accurate experiments that can be performed.
 ```